syntevo/syntevo.github.io/SmartGit/Latest/GitHub-integration.md

     display directly below the local (or if it does not exist), the remote branch in the **Branches** view.

-*Incoming* pull requests, in first place, are just known on the server.
+*Incoming* pull requests, in first place, are just present on the server.
+SmartGit learns about them only by calling a GitHub REST API and displays the retrieved information in the **Branches**.
-To get the commits, which such a pull request includes, locally, use invoke **Fetch Pull Request** from the context menu of the pull request.
+To work with these pull requests (e.g. to review their commits, or **Merge** or **Reject** them), you first have to fetch them by invoking **Fetch Pull Request** from the context menu of the pull request.
-This will fetch all commits from the foreign repository to a special branch in your local repository and will create an additional *merge* node between the *base* commit from which the pull request has been forked and the latest (foreign) pull request commit.
+This will fetch all commits from the remote repository to a special branch in your local repository and will create an additional, virtual *merge* commit between the *base* commit from which the pull request has been forked and the latest (remote) pull request commit.

 When selecting this *merge* node in the **Commits** view, you can see the entire changes which a multi-commit pull request includes and you can [comment](#comments) on these changes, if necessary.
 After commenting changes, it's probably a good idea to **Reject** the pull request to